-You might have multiple reasons for thinking about buying your parents house.
+You might have multiple reasons for thinking about buying your parents home.
 Here are the few common reasons to make the purchase:

 Financially help parents.
 This is a common reason people give for buying their parents’ home.
 Elderly parents, in particular, might have problems with debt or getting by on a fixed income.

 Discounted price (instant equity).
-Sometimes people buy their parents’ home because they are able to purchase it for less than market value.
+Sometimes people buy their parents’ home because they can purchase it for less than market value.

 What are some Risks of Buying Your Parents’ Home?